publisha/shakespeareplay/readme.md

 When you download this repository, you will find a variety of files, but the 2 important ones are inside the **docs** folder:

 - index.xhtml - this will become the home page for your play.
 This page will have the cover image.
-- play.xhtml - this is where the text of the play will be. linked from the home page above.
+- play.xhtml - this is where the text of the play will be.
+Linked from the home page above.
-- style.css -  this is where you define the styles for the elements in the play
+- styles.css -  this is where you define the styles for the elements in the play

 You can also have a look at the sample scene inside the **sampleScene** folder